-As the table and the below chart indicate, Iowa has dramatically improved over the last 8 years.
-Now they are better than the national average when it comes to approvals at the Hearing level.
-In 2018, Iowa ranked 8th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Iowa is better than the national average when it comes to approvals at the Hearing level.
+In 2022, Iowa ranked 13th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Iowa are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Iowa may have a significant bearing on your chances for approval.

 Also worthy of note is the fact that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.

 Iowa SSDI Hearing Wait Times & Approval By Office